 Most families are internal migrants from the poverty-stricken southeast region of Türkiye, near the border with Syria.
 Living in temporary tent settlements (sometimes without even clean water), parents have little choice but to bring their children to the farms.
 Under Turkish law, all seasonal agricultural work is classed as too hazardous for anyone under the age of 18 years.
 Nevertheless, children on hazelnut farms are routinely tasked with exhausting and even dangerous work, such as carrying heavy loads up and down steep hillsides in blistering hot weather.
 In some areas, more than 40 percent of workers are aged 15-18, and up to 10 percent are even younger.

 Experts agree that getting children out of dangerous farm labor is imperative, yet the solution is far from simple.
-“A strictly punitive approach is often ineffective”, explains Kunera Moore, the Rainforest Alliance child labor lead.
+“A strictly punitive approach is often ineffective”, explains Kunera Moore, the Rainforest Alliance director for livelihoods and human rights.
 “Outright bans that, if broken, lead to immediate decertification, may seem an obvious answer, but this tends to drive abuses underground, making them much harder to detect.”

 “It’s often said that it takes a village to raise a child.
 And that’s exactly how we need to tackle child labor—with the involvement of the whole community.”